 Quick & Easy St. Patrick's Day Idea

-St. Patrick's Day is just around the corner and to be honest, I don't do a whole lot for the holiday, but, I had an idea.
+St. Patrick's Day is just around the corner and to be honest, I don't do a whole lot for the holiday but I had an idea.
 I thought it would be cute, so I did it!

 I came across these little plastic tubes that had been languishing in a drawer for several years.
 After picking up some Skittles, the project was underway...